nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 T106 Model: Single class (Class A) with associations only
             All associations have Class A as their source
      Crit:  Class A
-     Slice: Class A, its associations and associated classes
+     Slice: Class A and its associations

 T107 Model: Single class (Class A) with associations only
             All associations have Class A as their target